 If saving a full deposit isn’t feasible right now, consider partnering with a friend, family member, or trusted investor to buy a property together.
 Joint ventures can help you get a foot in the door sooner, allowing both parties to split costs and share in the profits.

 When entering a co-investment, it’s essential to set clear expectations from the start—everything from capital contributions to exit strategies.
 With proper legal agreements and financial advice, it can be a win-win for all involved.
+Learn more about investment property strategies that support long-term success.

 5. Start Small and Think Strategically